Redoxahmii/json-to-types.nvim/README.md

 ## 🚀 Usage

-- It currently imports with a default keymap of `<leader>cu` to convert the JSON to TypeScript types.
+- Use the command `:ConvertJSONtoTS` to convert the JSON to TypeScript types.
-- It also has a command `:ConvertJSONtoTS` that does the same thing.
+- You can also make a keybinding for the command by referring to the method provide above.

 ## 👷 Features to come